Skip To Content

 Biography

 Dr. Huneycutt received his Ph.D. in English from the University of North Carolina at Chapel Hill in 1988.
-Since 1987, he has taught 27 different courses at Florida Southern College.
-Florida Literature, Victorian Literature, Masterpieces of World Literature, the English Department's Senior Seminar, and the Honors Program's Environmental Insights and Investigations are among his favorite courses.
+Since 1987, he has taught over forty different courses at Florida Southern College.
+Florida Literature, Victorian Literature, Masterpieces of World Literature, The Writings of Zora Neale Hurston and Marjorie Kinnan Rawlings, The Writings of Jane Austen, and African Literature are among his favorite courses.
 He has been chair of the English Department and of the Humanities Division and has served on the Faculty Senate, the Faculty Professional Interest Committee, the General Education Committee, and many other campus committees.
 He is the Faculty Director for Sigma Tau Delta, the English Honorary Society.
 Beyond the campus, he has made numerous scholarly presentations to community and professional organizations and served as the President of the Florida College English Association in 2007, receiving that organization's Distinguished Colleague Award in 2011.
-He also is a member of the Association for the Study of Literature and Environment, The College English Association, The Modern Language Association, The National Council of Teachers of English, and The South Atlantic Modern Language Association.
+He also is a member of the Association for the Study of Literature and Environment, The College English Association, The Modern Language Association, The National Council of Teachers of English, The South Atlantic Modern Language Association, and The Marjorie Kinnan Rawlings Society.

 Education